WoltLab/docs.woltlab.com/docs/php_database-objects.md

 ### Executing an Action

-{% include callout.html content="The method `AbstractDatabaseObjectAction::validateAction()` is internally used for AJAX method invocation and must not be called programmatically." type="warning" %}
+!!! warning "The method `AbstractDatabaseObjectAction::validateAction()` is internally used for AJAX method invocation and must not be called programmatically."

 The next example represents the same functionality as seen for `DatabaseObjectEditor`: